We see a future in our past.

 — Marylou Colver

-We have received recognition, both locally and statewide, for our efforts to save Lake Oswego landmarks.
+We have received recognition, both locally and statewide, for our historic preservation advocacy on behalf of Lake Oswego landmarks.
+In word, and deed, we honor our motto: “Advocate.
+Educate.
+Celebrate!”
 No other organization does what we do for Lake Oswego.

 The Lake Oswego Preservation Society is an all-volunteer organization.
-Since there are no paid staff and we do not have a physical building to maintain, 100 percent of the donations we receive are dedicated to our mission.
+We do not pay staff and we do not have a physical building to maintain, so 100 percent of the donations we receive are dedicated to our mission.

 Note: All photographs on this website are courtesy of the Lake Oswego Public Library unless otherwise noted.